Jane Avril (1896) Color

 gold filet.
 All materials are acid free and archival quality.
 Set behind a UV resistant acrylic cover.

-a Certificate of Authtenticity to the buyer.
+a Certificate of Authenticity to the buyer.
 Free shipping to North America on this piece.
 Please

 contact us for shipping to Europe.
 Insurance included in shipping.